 - If the fiancé passes the security check, the approved petition and the rest of the paperwork will be sent to the US embassy for the fiancé’s home country .
 There is nothing for you to do until the next step.

 - The US embassy will send a letter to the fiancé with written instructions in how the fiancé can schedule a medical examination and a visa interview at the embassy.
-Your fiancé must arrange the medical examination, attend and pay the fee in local currency.
-Your fiancé must also attend the interview at the embassy..
+Step 2 is for your fiancé to arrange the medical examination by a USCIS approved physician, attend the medical examination and pay the fee in local currency.
+Your fiancé must also attend the interview at the embassy or consulate, depending on the country..
 The embassy will also request additional documents from the fiancé (including but not limited to police certificates showing the result of criminal record searches for the fiancé ).
+Different embassies may have different procedures.
 Some documents have to be sent to the embassy in advance, while the fiancé will be asked to bring others to the interview.
 All non- English documents must be accompanied by a certified translation.

-- If the fiancé “passes” the medical examination and the interview, he or may be given the visa immediately, or alternatively, may have to return to the embassy to pick it up.
+- If the fiancé “passes” the medical examination and the interview, the immigration officer who conducts the interview might hand him or her the visa immediately, or alternatively, they may have to return to the embassy to pick it up.
 Sometimes it will be sent by courier within about a week.
 The visa is actually a stamp which is placed in the passport.
 The consular officer will provide the fiancé a sealed packet which should not be opened, but is instead surrendered at the airport.
-The fiancé will obviously have to receive the required vaccinations and purchase airline tickets.
+Step 3 is for the fiancé to receive any required vaccinations and purchase airline tickets.

 - The fiancé has 6 months to enter the United States, although the visa allows the fiancé to remain in the US for only 90 days.

-- The next step is the actual marriage, which must take place within 90 days after the fiancé’s arrival in the US.
+- Step 4 is the actual marriage, which must take place within 90 days after the fiancé’s arrival in the US.
 If the marriage does not take place the fiancé must leave the country.
 After the marriage has taken place if the fiancé wishes to remain in the US the final step would be an adjustment of status application, which should preferably be filed before the visa runs out.